odoo/documentation/accounting/others/taxes/application.rst

 .. image:: media/application04.png
    :align: center

-This way if no fiscal position is set on the customer, Odoo will choose the fiscal position matching the shipping address on creating an order.
+This way if no fiscal position is set on the customer, Twenty20 will choose the fiscal position matching the shipping address on creating an order.

 .. note::